 The Route

 Straightforward: Boston to I-93 North to I-95 North through New Hampshire to the Maine Turnpike (also I-95) to Exit 35, Saco.
-From Exit 35, you are about five minutes from Saco Bay Hotel and ten minutes from the Old Orchard Beach pier.
+From Exit 35, you're about five minutes from Saco Bay Hotel and ten minutes from the Old Orchard Beach pier.
+The Maine Turnpike begins at the New Hampshire border in Kittery.

 Actual Drive Times